w-bolton/MDM2_Group_10/README.md

 ---
 __This Github repository contains all code used to generate images and results in our project.
 Below is a breakdown of how each folder is sorted:__

-The Hongze_File folder contains all code used in order to generate results for the evolution model.
+The Hongze_File folder contains the code used in order to generate results for the evolution model.

 The WB_files folder contains the code relating to the Hamiltonian Monte Carlo method of optimisation.